linuxuser332/logforwarding-example/README.md

-A simple role to add the following to a server:
+A simple Ansible role to add the following to a server:

 - Configure rsyslog to bind to a socket file
 - A small python program to write data to the socket file